-When it comes to treating anxiety disorders, research shows that therapy is usually the most effective option.
+Whether you’re suffering from panic attacks, obsessive thoughts, unrelenting worries, or an incapacitating phobia, it’s important to know that you don’t have to live with anxiety and fear.
+Treatment can help, and for many anxiety problems, therapy is often the most effective option.
 That’s because anxiety therapy—unlike anxiety medication—treats more than just the symptoms of the problem.
 Therapy can help you uncover the underlying causes of your worries and fears; learn how to relax; look at situations in new, less frightening ways; and develop better coping and problem-solving skills.
 Therapy gives you the tools to overcome anxiety and teaches you how to use them.

 Cognitive behavioral therapy (CBT) is the most widely-used therapy for anxiety disorders.
 Research has shown it to be effective in the treatment of panic disorder, phobias, social anxiety disorder, and generalized anxiety disorder, among many other conditions.

-Cognitive behavioral therapy addresses negative patterns and distortions in the way we look at the world and ourselves.
+CBT addresses negative patterns and distortions in the way we look at the world and ourselves.
 As the name suggests, this involves two main components:

-The basic premise of cognitive behavioral therapy is that our thoughts—not external events—affect the way we feel.
+The basic premise of CBT is that our thoughts—not external events—affect the way we feel.
 In other words, it's not the situation you're in that determines how you feel, but your perception of the situation.

 Thought #1: The party sounds like a lot of fun.
 I love going out and meeting new people!

-Parties aren't my thing.
+Thought #2: Parties aren't my thing.
 I'd much rather stay in and watch a movie.

-I never know what to say or do at parties.
+Thought #3: I never know what to say or do at parties.
 I'll make a fool of myself if I go.